ucsb-cs148-w25/pj05-shelfshare/team/evaluation/USER_FEEDBACK_NEEDS.md

 ### 3. User Satisfaction with For you page
-> User must have at least one book added to Finished Reading shelf for the Read Next suggestions to populate.
+> User must have at least one book added to Finished Reading (FR) shelf for the Read Next suggestions to populate.
 Can test with the following:
 * Adding one book to FR should suggest books
 * Adding more books to FR should suggest more tailored books